50 Best Gifts for Seniors: Things You’ve Never Thought Of

 Tip: When choosing a screen size, think about your family member’s vision: is it poor or starting to decline?
 If so, go with the largest screen size that your budget allows.

-3) $55 Amazon Echo (4th Gen) “Alexa” voice assistant with voice calling
+3) $100 Amazon Echo (newest model) “Alexa” voice assistant with voice calling

-This hands-free, voice-controlled device has a spherical design with rich sound, smart home hub, and Alexa.
+This hands-free, voice-controlled device has a spherical design with rich sound, a smart home hub, and Alexa.

 It makes voice calls, plays music, gives weather reports, reads the news, answers questions, tells jokes, reads audiobooks, checks sports scores, and more.